The Iglesia de Fátima Solar Project

 Project Overviewx

-PROINSO, in association with our local distribution and EPC partners Solar Power Group and Becquerel Power, has successfully implemented this project at the highest professional level and with the help of a trained local construction team.
-The Iglesia de Fátima project is one of the most impressive state-of-the-art roofs in San Pedro Garza García, Nuevo León, Mexico, with a total size of 144.3 kWp DC / 125.0 kW AC and an annual estimate of 219,267 kWh/year.
+PROINSO, together with its local distribution and EPC partners Solar Power Group and Becquerel Power, successfully delivered the project to the highest professional standards, supported by a trained local construction team.
+The installation is one of the most advanced rooftop solar systems in San Pedro Garza García, Nuevo León, Mexico, with a total capacity of 144.3 kWp DC / 125.0 kW AC and an estimated annual production of 219,267 kWh.